 Consider your own closet a goldmine for new ideas.
 Up cycle and re-make old tired clothing into new artistic ensembles!
 Or hire D’Arcy Couture for your fashion re-make over.

 Hats are a great asset to any wardrobe.
-They can disguise a 'bad hair day', cover grey roots, add a quick fix when there is no time for a hair wash that day, and generally add some drama to one's head when 'flat hair' cannot be reckoned with.
+They can disguise a 'bad hair day', cover grey roots, add a quick fix when there is no time for a hair wash that day, and generally add some drama to one's head when a hair style is not getting the job done.
 Hats can also add a finishing touch to a hasty dressing job, with a little planning ahead of time.

 Whatever 'hat' you decide is the most flattering style, invest in a few colors or style/prints to work with your daily handbag(s).
 If you use one year round, coordinate a few hats with the most dominant colors in your wardrobe.
 If navy and charcoal are big, make sure you have one in each color.
 That was, when you are running out the door in the easiest thing to wear from your wardrobe, you will always have a hat to grab that will work.